The Africa thesis

 Right-fit hardware

 AI inference, autonomous agents, quantum simulation and HPC each demand different hardware.
-Price-performance is workload-specific — and changes with every generation.
+Price-performance is workload-specific, and it changes with every generation.
 Lock in the wrong architecture and you lock in inefficiency.
 Routing inference through external API gateways adds a margin tax, latency variance, and residency risk that co-located serving on owned silicon eliminates.

 10×